dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 # Regularizations

+Regualarizations, is that another on of the fancy names to look cooler?

 *In next post, we will discuss about various regularization techniques and when and how to use them.
 Stay tuned!*